| |

 of :-

-Barn, stables etc. (car park)
+Barn, stables etc. (now the car park)

 -

-Land adjoining the bridge (now Bridge Croft)
+Land adjoining the bridge (where Bridge Croft has been built)

 -